ORGelling/webappdemo/README.md

 bin/console list
 #now shows new doctrine commands
 #The file [name].db should now be automatically have been created in the var folder.
+#other dbms's will create the database inside said server.

+# Adding tables to database